gomorpheus/morpheus-apidoc/source/includes/_roles.md

-authority  |  | A name for the role description     |  | Optional description field if you want to put more info there baseRoleId |  | A role to copy feature permissions and access from (optional) multitenant | false | A Multitenant role is automatically copied into all existing subtenants as well as placed into a subtenant when created.
+authority  |  | A name for the role description     |  | Optional description field if you want to put more info there baseRoleId |  | A role to copy feature permissions and access from (optional) roleType | | The type of role to be created.
+Accepted values are either 'user' to create a User role or 'account' to create a Tenant role multitenant | false | A Multitenant role is automatically copied into all existing subtenants as well as placed into a subtenant when created.
 Useful for providing a set of predefined roles a Customer can use multitenantLocked | false | Prevents subtenants from branching off this role/modifying it